-8. Permanent Resident Card - If you do not hold U.S. citizenship but have been accorded "permanent resident" status, you must submit a copy of both sides of your Permanent Resident Card (I-151, I-551, or I-551C) to our office.
-If you have an Arrival-Departure Record (I-94 or I94A), you may be eligible for federal financial aid.
+8. Permanent Resident Card - If you have been selected for federal Verification and do not hold U.S. citizenship but have been accorded "permanent resident" status, you must submit a copy of both sides of your Permanent Resident Card (I-151, I-551, or I-551C) to our office.
+If you have an Arrival- Departure Record (I-94 or I94A), you may be eligible for federal financial aid.
 Please check with us.